greggjuri/balance-ball/README.md

 ## 🎯 Gameplay

 Control a platform by tilting and moving it horizontally to keep a ball balanced.
-Avoid black holes that scroll down the screen and collect power-ups to help you survive longer!
+Avoid black holes that scroll down the screen, collect score balls to increase your score, and grab power-ups to help you survive longer—but watch out for power-downs!

 ### Controls